 - Small bowl

-- Baking: bake on the center rack and make sure not to overbake the dough.
+Baking: make sure not to overbake the dough.
 You don’t want the tips to be dark but not too soft either, therefore check after 8 minutes.

 Texture: made of short pastry, soft in the center and slightly crispy on the outside with a coating of sugar.

 PROS: easy to make, delicious and a perfect gift.